3-MeO-PCP

 3-Methoxyphencyclidine (3-MeO-PCP) is a dissociative hallucinogen of the arylcyclohexylamine class related to phencyclidine (PCP) which has been sold online as a designer drug.
+It has been used across Europe and the United States.
+In some cases, consumption has been known to be fatal.
 It acts mainly as an NMDA receptor antagonist, though it has also been found to interact with the sigma σ_{1} receptor and the serotonin transporter.
 The drug does not possess any opioid activity nor does it act as a dopamine reuptake inhibitor.

 Pharmacology

 3-MeO-PCP has a K_{i} of 20 nM for the dizocilpine (MK-801) site of the NMDA receptor, 216 nM for the serotonin transporter (SERT), and 42 nM for the sigma σ_{1} receptor.
 It does not bind to the norepinephrine or dopamine transporter nor to the sigma σ_{2} receptor (Ki >10,000 nM).
 Based on its structural similarity to 3-hydroxy-PCP (3-HO-PCP), which uniquely among arylcyclohexylamines has high affinity for the μ-opioid receptor in addition to the NMDA receptor, it was initially expected that 3-MeO-PCP would have opioid activity.
 However, radioligand binding assays with human proteins have shown that, contrary to common belief, the drug also does not interact with the μ-, δ-, or κ-opioid receptors at concentrations of up to 10,000 nM.
 As such, the notion that 3-MeO-PCP has opioid activity has been described as a myth.

 3-MeO-PCP binds to the NMDA receptor with higher affinity than PCP and has the highest affinity of the three isomeric anisyl-substitutions of PCP, followed by 2-MeO-PCP and 4-MeO-PCP.

+As of 2018, controlled clinical studies have not been performed in humans but the elimination half-life is estimated to be between 10 and 11 hours.